-The auditor is required to provide detailed recommendations on the actions to be taken by the licensee to address non-compliance (operational/performance-compliances or controls improvements (audits); or process deficiencies (asset management system reviews).
+The auditor is required to provide detailed recommendations on the actions to be taken by the licensee to address non-compliance (operational/performance-audits) or process deficiencies (reviews).

 The audit and review recommendations are required to be 'stand-alone'; the reader should be able to understand the findings that led to the recommendation without having to refer to other parts of the audit or review report.
 Auditors should also avoid the repetition of recommendations where possible, if a recommendation relates to multiple obligations or licence conditions, then it should be stated once in the report and then referenced elsewhere in the report.
-Recommendations addressing non-compliances or asset management system process deficiencies should avoid terminology that makes implementing the recommendation optional.35
+Recommendations addressing non-compliances or asset management system reviews)-process deficiencies should avoid terminology that makes implementing the recommendation optional.32

-The Authority requires recommendations to be presented in a tabular format consistent with Table 11 (audits) or Table 12 (reviews).
+The Authority prefers the presentation of the requires recommendations to be presented in a tabular in format consistent with each entry in the table including: Table 11 (audits) or Table 12 (reviews).